 Notes

-• Use ripe bananas!
-This is the secret to naturally sweet and flavorful muffins.
-The darker, mushier, and more speckled the bananas, the better.
+• Use ripe bananas.
+This is the secret to naturally sweet and flavorful muffins!
+The darker, mushier, and more speckled your bananas are, the better.

-• Let them cool completely!
-I know it’s tempting to dig in right away, but patience is key!
-If you cut into the muffins too soon, they may turn gummy inside.
-Let them cool in the pan for 10 minutes, then transfer to a wire rack to cool completely to get that soft and fluffy texture!
+• Let the muffins cool completely: I know it’s tempting to dig in right away, but patience is key!
+If you bite into the muffins too soon, they may be gummy inside.
+Let them cool in the pan for 10 minutes, then transfer to a wire rack to cool completely to get that perfect soft and fluffy texture!

 Did you make this recipe?Tag @booboosbakeryy with hashtag #booboosbakery on Instagram.
 We love to see what you make!